Route Guide

 How to Choose

-Walk to TTC + EPCOT Monorail when… Take the bus when…
+Walk to TTC + EPCOT Monorail when… Ride the Resort loop to the TTC when…

 You're near the Great Ceremonial House You're in a farther building